The Three Enchanted Princes: Brazil

 A version of the tale is attested in Brazilian folklore, collected by Sílvio Romero in Sergipe as O bicho Manjaléo and translated as The Beast Slayer by writer Elsie Spicer Eells.
 The animal brothers-in-law are referred as King of Fishes, King of Rams and King of Pigeons.

 Asia

 Middle East

 In a Middle Eastern variant, a king orders his three sons to marry their three sisters, and their brothers-in-law are a wolf named Dêverasch, an eagle (described as "king of birds") and a bird named "Ssîmer" (simurgh).

 Iran

-German scholar Ulrich Marzolph, in his catalogue of Persian folktales, listed two variants of the tale type across Persian sources: the prince respects his father's last wishes and marries his three sistes to a wolf, a lion and a falcon.
+German scholar Ulrich Marzolph, in his catalogue of Persian folktales, listed two variants of the tale type across Persian sources: the prince respects his father's last wishes and marries his three sisters to a wolf, a lion and a falcon.
 In the second tale listed, the hero is helped by the animal brothers-in-law in rescuing his wife from a div.